nickglazzard1959/gplot2/README.md

 To plot this with asymmetrical error bars only requires a change to `READ`.
 The `XYLINE` (or `XYPOINT`) command will plot whatever the last `READ` has read.

+Note the command: `ASYMYERRORS YES` which explicitly turns on this behaviour.
+This is not needed, however, as it is the default.
 ```
 # READ AN X,Y,EU,EL DATA FILE AND PLOT THE CONTENTS
 #